digitalfondue/lavagna/src/main/stampo/doc/02-install/02-03-setup.en.peb.md

  - [github](https://developer.github.com/v3/oauth/).
 Registration page is https://github.com/settings/applications/new
  - [google](https://developers.google.com/identity/protocols/OAuth2WebServer): the "Google+ API" must be enabled
  - [twitter](https://dev.twitter.com/web/sign-in/implementing)

+#### Custom oauth providers

+If you have a self-hosted (or others) gitlab instance, you can configure in the "Custom oauth providers" section.
+Select the type, enter the name, the base url, api key and api secret.

+Please note that if you are using **self signed certificates** you _must_ include them in the default keystore of your java virtual machine.
+See the [keytool](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/keytool.html#keytool_option_importcert) documentation and this [stackoverflow post](http://stackoverflow.com/a/11617655).
+Lavagna will **not** provide a way to ignore untrusted certificates.

 ### Step 3 Insert administator